fpgadeveloper/zynqmp-hailo-ai/README.md

 ### The TODO list

-* Test all M.2 M-key Stack FMC based designs on hardware
-* Add 2x camera script for PYNQ-ZU board
-* Add some demo scripts for VVAS and VCU
+* Add some demo scripts for VCU

 ## About us